bytebeamio/uplink-android/README.md

 ### Configurator app

-This app provides the uplink service that can be used to launch and communicate with the uplink bridge.
+This app provides the uplink service that can be used to launch and communicate with the backend.
 Other apps can bind to this service and use it to communicate with the selected backend.
-This app also provides the authorization configuration for the uplink bridge (See [this file](configurator/src/main/res/raw/auth_config.json)).
+This app also provides the authorization configuration for the uplink bridge, which you have to select using the application UI.

 ### Client SDK

 The client sdk can be used by app developers to communicate with the uplink service.
 It handles all the low level messaging details and provides a simple high level interface for the app developers.
 The configurator app must be installed on the device before the client sdk can be used, otherwise an exception will be throws during initialization.
-There is also an `boolean Uplink::configuratorAvailable(Context)` method.
+There is also an `boolean Uplink.configuratorAvailable(Context)` method.

 #### API